jmcnamara/XlsxWriter/dev/docs/source/format.rst

    Set the color of the cell border.

-   :param string color: The cell border color.
+   :param color: The cell border color.
+   :type color: string|Color

 Individual border elements can be configured using the following methods with the same parameters: